 Collaboration is more

-A few months ago, De Nooijer of Ventura Systems was very pleased with the invitation from the business cluster to come and talk.
-“Innovatiecluster Drachten really contributes to our business.
-For example, the collaboration enables us to do more.
-We are already experiencing this in the knowledge circles in which we participate.”
-According to de Nooijer, entrepreneurship means taking steps. ,,That also applies to the government and that is why I am happy with the collaboration with both municipalities and the province.
-In this way we complement each other, instead of getting in each other's way."
+De Nooijer of Ventura Systems was delighted a few months ago with the business cluster's invitation to talk. ,,Innovatiecluster Drachten really contributes something to our company.
+The cooperation enables us to do more, for example.
+We are already experiencing that in the knowledge circles in which we participate.’’
+According to de Nooijer, entrepreneurship means taking steps. ,,That also applies to government and that is why I am happy with the cooperation with both municipalities and the province.
+This way we complement each other, instead of getting in each other's way.’’

 Open innovation

-President Kor Visscher of Innovatiecluster Drachten emphasized in his welcome speech how important export companies such as Ventura Systems are for the economy of the Northern Netherlands. ,,If a Frisian company improves compared to a Groningen company, that is especially good for the owner.
-If the company does export, then the whole of the Northern Netherlands will benefit from this.”
-Visser believes that companies should learn to work much more in value-added chains.
-According to him, open innovation is the key word.
-“Independent innovation is really a thing of the past.
-Trust in each other and openness, these are the pillars for livelihood security in the future."
+Chairman Kor Visscher of Innovatiecluster Drachten emphasized in his welcome speech how important export companies like Ventura Systems are to the economy of the Northern Netherlands. ,,If a Friesian company improves on a Groningen company, that is especially good for the owner.
+If the company does export, then the entire Northern Netherlands benefits.’’
+Visser believes that companies must learn to work much more in value-added chains.
+According to him, open innovation is the key word. ,,Independently innovating is really a thing of the past.
+Trust in each other and openness, those are the pillars for survival in the future.’’